rosal3svictor/react-form-handler/README.md

-This repository was created with the intention of providing developers with a sample on how to implement a form handler efficiently, easing out sharing the state among form inputs, data submission to a service and data loading within that same form instance; all of it with the help of [React Context API](https://beta.reactjs.org/reference/react#context-hooks) and [React Hook Form](https://github.com/react-hook-form/react-hook-form).
+This repository was created with the intention of providing developers with a sample on how to implement a form handler efficiently, easing out sharing the state among inputs, managing the form state, data submission to a service and data loading within that same form instance; all of it with the help of [React Context API](https://beta.reactjs.org/reference/react#context-hooks) and [React Hook Form](https://github.com/react-hook-form/react-hook-form).
 For the moment, to make a schema builder for runtime value parsing and validation, we